 Personally, I like to keep as many surfaces in the house free of miscellaneous objects that are not used on a frequent basis.
 I recently bought a slow cooker with the plan to use it weekly for bone broth and soups.
 Why put this large bulky item away behind a cupboard when it is going to be used regularly?
 Its stainless steel covering looks nice with my gray granite counter tops and gray and white cabinets.
 I personally don’t see it as “clutter” but I am aware that this is purely a subjective point of view.
 My significant other likes to have lots of little widgets on his desk and tiny ceramic dog and cat figurines.

 I might think they are cluttery knick-knacks, but to him they are whimsical fun objects to have around him.
 We both agreed to have a two foot high standing Santa Claus light on the front porch all year round for different reasons.
 He likes it because he is sentimental about Christmas.
-I agreed to let Santa Clause hang out all year round on our porch because I think it is like a “kitschy” gnome that boldly ignores tradition regarding when it is appropriate to put up or take down holiday decorations.
+I agreed to let Santa Claus hang out all year round on our porch because I think it is like a “kitschy” gnome that boldly ignores tradition regarding when it is appropriate to put up or take down holiday decorations.
 The point being is that I decided to have a sense of humor and embrace its cute tackiness.

 Author: Kartar Diamond